loesak/sulfur/notes.md

 * execute tests in Grid
 * build out HTML DSL for jqueryui elements
 * build in ability for application DSL for jqueryui elements
-* build in support for old Selenium
-* build in support for old Selenese
 * build in javadoc creation
 * deploy to repository (github -> maven)